Person wearing glasses and a yellow sweater with a white collar, smiling at the camera.

 03

-With each of these approaches, I draw on systems theory to understand how historical, cultural, political, and familial systems influence your thoughts, feelings, and behaviors.
+With each of these approaches, I draw on systems theory to understand how historical, cultural, political, and familial systems shape your thoughts, feelings, and behaviors.
 None of us exist in isolation, and therefore cannot be fully understood on our own.
 Systems theory gives context for influences such as colonialism, patriarchy, heterosexuality imperatives, racism, ableism, and multigenerational trauma, as well as inherited resiliency.

 the right fit